R-Venkat-Kalyan/Java-Full-Stack/README.md

 # Java-Full-Stack
-All the main concepts implemented folders of hibernate, spring, spring boot are available here.
+All the main implemented project  folders of hibernate, spring, spring boot are available here.